nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 ## Replication Results

+The results of this analysis sought to capture a holistic representation of the rehydrated Twitter data, by visualizing tweet activity in temporal, network, content, and spatial dimensions.

 ![tweets_per_hour](/assets/tornado_tweetsbyhour.png)
 Figure 1.
 A measure of tweets per hour in the southeastern US, in late April and early May 2021.